CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9) chmod 753 hello sets the mode of the file to -rwxr-x-wx.

-10) cp-permissions hello olleh sets same permissions hello has to olleh.
+10) chmod --reference=olleh hello sets same permissions olleh has to hello.